dblaschke-LANL/LEAD/README.md

 Daniel N. Blaschke, Mashroor Nitol

 ## License
-LEAD is distributed according to the [LICENSE](LICENSE) file.
+O4635 LEAD - LEArning Damage is distributed according to the [LICENSE](LICENSE) file.
 All contributions made by employees of Los Alamos National Laboratory are governed by that license.

 Copyright (c) 2023, Triad National Security, LLC.
 All rights reserved.